Prostate Cancer

 Prostate is a walnut-sized gland in the male reproduction system, located between the bladder neck and the urinary passage (urethra).
 Prostate secretes whitish fluid that nourishes and transports sperm; when mixed with sperm, the fluid becomes semen.
 Male hormone secreted by testicles directly affects the growth and functions of prostate.

 Swollen prostates are common among middle aged and elderly males but most of the cases are benign hyperplasia (abnormal increase in number of cells).
-When there is abnormal genetic mutations, malignant tumors may develop in the prostate, causing prostate cancer.
+When there are abnormal genetic mutations, malignant tumours may develop in the prostate, causing prostate cancer.
 Prostate cancer may spread to other parts of the body, particularly the bones and lymph nodes in the pelvis.

 2